offen/offen/README.md

 - Easily analyze multiple websites within one installation.
 - All website accounts can be shared within teams.
 - User data is only stored for 6 months and then deleted.
-- A detailed documentation on how to run Offen is available.
+- A detailed documentation on how to run Offen Fair Web Analytics is available.

 ## Essential metrics